nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Each encoder overlay class (not the base encoder) includes dedicated connection handling routines (reportConnectionStatus).
 Depending on how you invoke this, it starts up as follows:

 * If background encoder monitoring is off and you press F9 to connect, NVDA will run this routine in a separate thread.
-For SAM, this is checked right after sending F9 to the application, and for SPL, this is done after clicking "connect" button (manipulates focus in the process).
+For SAM, this is checked right after sending F9 to the application, and for SPL, this is done after clicking "connect" from the encoder context menu (manipulates focus in the process).
 * If background encoder monitoring is on before pressing F9, the routine will run from another thread when this setting is switched on.
-Then when you press F9, NvDA knows that the background monitoring thread is active, thus skipping the above step.
+Then when you press F9, NVDA knows that the background monitoring thread is active, thus skipping the above step.

 The connection handling routine performs the following:

 1. Locates status message for the encoder entry.
 For SAM, it is the description text, and for SPL, it is one of the entry's child objects (columns).
 This will be done as long as Studio and/or NVDA is live (that is, if the thread is running).
 2. Announces error messages if any and will try again after waiting a little while (fraction of a second).
 If NVDA is told to not announce connection status until the encoder in question is connected, connection reporter thread will stop when an error message is seen.
-3. If connected, NvDA will play a tone, then:
+3. If connected, NVDA will play a tone, then:
 	* Do nothing if not told to focus to studio nor play the next track.
 	* Focuses to studio and/or plays the next track if no tracks are playing by calling onConnect method.
 4. For other messages, NVDA will periodically play a progress tone and announce connection status so far as reported by the encoder (progress tones will not be played if suppressed from encoder settings dialog).